j22711i/rsa-encryption/README.md

 # rsa
 (encryption project from undergraduate discrete structures course)

-This program utilizes fundamental concepts from discrete mathematics to both encrypt and decrypt text using the RSA algorithm.
+This program utilizes fundamental concepts from discrete mathematics to encrypt and decrypt text using the RSA algorithm.

 Program commands:
 - create key